The Ranch Retains Forbes Travel Guide Five-Star Status

 Our area of Southwest Montana is secluded and pastoral.
 Much of the economy remains the same as the days when the West was first settled.
 The Ranch is just one of many cattle or sheep ranches in the area that can trace its roots back to the Homestead Act of 1862.
 In addition, there are still mines in operation, including an active sapphire mine seven miles down the road where guests can sift through gravel to discover rough sapphires in a myriad of colors.

 Although The Ranch has changed ownership, the integrity of the homestead has remained.
 Two remaining buildings are now accommodations, the Historic Barn and River House.
-It is home to a herd of 75 beautiful horses and a breeding herd of Coriente longhorns.
-In the summer, the meadows are used for hay production to feed the animals, just as they are on larger operations further down the valley.
+It is home to a herd of 75 beautiful horses and a breeding herd of angus cattle.
+In the summer, the meadows are used for hay production to feed the animals, just as they are on larger operations farther down the valley.

-Guests to The Ranch enjoy Western pursuits, like horseback riding, shooting ranges, fly fishing, stagecoach rides and hiking.
+Guests to The Ranch enjoy Western pursuits, like horseback riding, shooting ranges, fly fishing and hiking.
 One of the biggest luxuries of this glamping experience is that dozens of popular activities are at your fingertips from a summer breakfast ride to a night in the Silver Dollar Saloon.
 Visitors feel as though they’ve experienced Montana, both past and present, during their stay.

 Virtually Flawless Service

 The Ranch’s staff puts the glamour in glamping, because they take away the potential challenges associated with camping in remote locations.
 Fresh pastries, coffee and tea are waiting for guests who want to watch the sunrise, piles of wood are chopped and stacked for the wood burning stoves and cedar soaking tubs are heated so that you can watch the stars in your own private hot springs.